abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/timescaleDB/sensor-data-ingestion.md

 ## What You Have Accomplished

-- Live sensor ingestion is running
-- Data is stored in a hypertable
-- Automatic retention is enabled
-- Continuous aggregates are active
-- Database is optimized for dashboards
+Fully functioning real-time ingestion pipeline: live data ingestion, hypertable storage, retention, and continuous aggregates ready for dashboards.

 ## What’s Next